ImDaBrownie/CS-GO-WH-WORKING-/readme.md

 ## Rank Reveal:
 	Type "ranks" and press the Return key
 		- use command-K to clear the screen
+	If "playerResource: 0x0 failed"
+		- use '-n' to disable the rank revealer until the offset is updated

 ### Hello World
 if you are newbie and have never use Xcode, go and watch @gabsens’s [Video at Youtube](https://www.youtube.com/watch?v=AefIiBg2HKU)